-Why is genetics such an exciting area of science?
+Why is genetics and genomics such an exciting area of science?

 Genetics is the study of genes - their structure, function, transmission and evolution.
-It lies at the centre of biology because the same genetic principles apply to microbes, plants, animals and humans.
+It lies at the centre of biology because the same genetic principles apply to microbes, plants and animals including humans.
 Genetics is at the interface between traditional biology, with its descriptive study of the whole organism and molecular biology, with its study of the molecular workings of the cell.
 It also provides the basis for recombinant DNA technology, the molecular manipulations whereby genes can be added, deleted or altered in cells and organisms in order to study gene function or enhance specific genetically-controlled characteristics.

 As a geneticist, you may be found at the laboratory bench isolating the DNA of particular genes, in the bush collecting specimens, or at the computer designing models of gene interactions and interpreting information from the many genome projects that now exist.
-As a student of genetics you will study current areas of molecular genetic research such as the regulation of gene expression, generation of transgenic plants and animals and comparative and functional genomics.
+As a student of genetics and genomics you will study current areas of molecular genetic research such as the regulation of gene expression, generation of transgenic plants, animals and microbes, genome editing using cell lines and comparative and functional genomics.
 You will obtain a wide perspective across both disciplines and be fully equipped for careers in the burgeoning fields of biomedical science and biotechnology.

-Genetics is the study of genes and the ways in which they work and interact to make plants and animals what they are.
+Genetics and genomics is the study of genes and the ways in which they work and interact to make plants and animals what they are.

-MAJOR RESEARCH AREAS IN GENETICS
+MAJOR RESEARCH AREAS IN GENETICS AND GENOMICS